Butterfly Logo

 • Determine your ability to make your own decisions;

-• Provide you with individualized services that relate to your needs; CHIRS has a team approach.
+• Provide you with individualized services/treatment that relate to your needs; CHIRS has a team approach.
 Our staff and volunteers are provided access to your PHI in order to provide service and/or carry out their assignments.
 However, the amount of PHI made available is limited to what is needed to carry out the assignment or to provide the service;

 • Maintain a list of applicants who are waiting for CHIRS services;